Hyrrokkin User Guide

 Nodes, Ports and Links

-Nodes are associated with a class which implements the node's behaviour, most notably the class will implement a run
+Nodes are associated with a python or javascript class which implements the node's behaviour according to the hyrrokkin package API.

-method which transforms a set of values received through that node's input ports into a set of values sent out via the node's output ports.
+Most notably, the node's class will implement a run method which transforms a set of values received through that node's input ports into a set of values sent out via the node's output ports.

 A topology will also contain links, which connect the output port of one node to the input port of another.